http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 In the second document produced, memorandum dated 1ST March

 1991 addressed by Lt.
 Col. M.V.
-Zeiman (after the
+Zeiman (after the first

-of the Studies and Analysis Branch on the subject of “The Effectiveness of
+the Studies and Analysis Branch on the subject of “The Effectiveness of

 Depleted Uranium Penetrators, Prosecution Document